The brightest galaxies at Cosmic Dawn: Introduction

 \section{Introduction}

 Discovering when and how the first galaxies formed is still a major unsolved problem in modern astrophysics.
-Theoretical models predict the formation of the first sources, so-called, `Cosmic Dawn' was underway within the first few hundred million years of the universe's lifetime, $z\sim20-40$ (e.g., \citet{Trenti2009}).
+Theoretical models predict the formation of the first sources, so-called, `Cosmic Dawn' was underway within the first few hundred million years of the universe's lifetime, $z\sim20-40$ \citep[e.g.,][]{Trenti2009,Bromm2011}.

 The Hubble Space Telescope has allowed us to observe galaxies out to $z\sim10$, finding some that are relatively bright at rest-frame UV wavelengths \citep[e.g.,][]{Zheng2012,Coe2013,Oesch2016,Morishita2018,Bagley2022}.
 The rest-frame UV continuum is produced primarily by young ($\sim10$\,Myr), massive stars, and therefore the UV luminosity function (LF) traces recent star formation.
-Most $z\simlt8$ observations of the UV LF can be readily explained under the assumption of no redshift evolution in the star formation efficiency \citep[e.g.,][]{Trenti2011,Mason2015,Tacchella2018a}.
+Interpreting these observations requires comparison to theoretical modelling, and the UV LF has been modelled using a range of approaches, from `simple' but efficient semi-empirical models which can identify the main physical drivers of its evolution, \citep[e.g.,][]{Trenti2011,Tacchella2013,Mason2015,Sun2016,Yung2019,Mirocha2020}, to semi-analytic models which incorporate more physical processes and the realistic assembly of dark matter halos from merger trees \citep[e.g.,][]{Tacchella2018a,Yung2019,Hutter2021}, and finally hydrodynamical simulations which aim to model star formation and feedback processes self-consistently \citep[e.g.,][]{Ma2018,Vogelsberger2020}.
+Most $z\simlt8$ observations of the UV LF can be readily explained under the assumption of no redshift evolution in the star formation efficiency \citep[e.g.,][]{Trenti2011,Mason2015,Tacchella2018a,Bouwens2021}.
 However, relative to most theoretical models, an excess of bright galaxies is observed at $z\simgt8$ \citep{Bowler2020,Leethochawalit2022}.